Virtual-Coffee/VC-Community-Docs/docs/coffee-table-groups/coffee-table-groups-list.md

 A weekly discussion of job search and interview-related topics, including mini mock interviews, technical topic discussions, job search tips, occasional guest speakers, and more!
 We are always looking for ideas to help meet your needs.
 All stages of career and job search are welcome!

 Interested?
 Join the `#tech-interview-study-group` Slack channel!

+### Data Structures and Algorithms (DSA) Office Hours

+#### Previous Lead & Host:

+- Eddie Banner

+DSA Office Hours is an opportunity to come and ask questions about anywhere you get stuck on this week’s coding problems, or about this week’s topic.
+Find this week’s DSA topic and coding problems in `#tech-interview-study-group`.
+New topics and problems every week!

 ### Virtual Coffee Book Club